belgio99/k8s-carbonrouter/experiments/README.md

 # Carbon-Aware Policy Benchmark

-This directory contains tooling for reproducible experiments that compare the four scheduling policies supported by the decision engine:
+This directory contains tooling for reproducible experiments that compare the three carbon-aware scheduling policies supported by the decision engine:

 * `credit-greedy`
 * `forecast-aware`
 * `forecast-aware-global`
-* `precision-tier`

 The goal is to run each policy under the same workload, with an identical carbon-intensity scenario, and collect metrics for thesis analysis (graphs, tables, raw CSV/JSON data).